-Clearing and cleaning the cemetery grounds is an essential preparatory first step of the project; it will aid in the assessment of soil conditions, in locating fixed and loose headstones and fragments, and in retarding further decay of the site.
-Clearing and cleaning will focus on the removal of unwanted fast-growing and woody shrubs and trees, as well as the removal of accumulations of glass, metal, plastic, plus loose rocks and garbage.
-Several clumps of small trees, especially at the south side of the cemetery, will be removed.
-The clearing process will reveal hidden headstones, grave covers, and the base stumps of broken headstones.
-In addition, clearing will permit the ground to be examined for soft areas, sinks, and large embedded rocks, and likely will reveal other grounds issues which are currently unknown.
+Clearing and cleaning the cemetery grounds continues to be an essential component of the project; it aids in the assessment of soil conditions, in locating fixed and loose headstones and fragments, and in retarding decay of the site.
+Clearing and cleaning focuses on the removal of unwanted fast-growing and woody shrubs and trees, as well as the removal of accumulations of debris such as glass, metal, plastic, loose rocks, and garbage.
+The clearing process has already revealed hidden headstones, grave covers, and the base stumps of broken headstones.

 Site Survey of Existing Fixed Markers and Memorials

 Once the old Jewish cemetery has been significantly cleared and cleaned, it will be possible to perform a site survey to define the cemetery boundary and measure the variable elevation within, and then geo-locate, index, and document each of the existing fixed markers and memorials, whether headstones from before World War II or monuments created and installed after the war.
 At the same time, other fixed features of the cemetery (fences, gates, retaining walls, stairs, electrical power poles, etc.) will be geo-located and assessed for integrity and utility.
 Information from the survey may then be used in further planning and design at the site.